I remember my first marathon as if I ran it yesterday.

 Furthermore, I never considered running the marathon distance in those four years.

 You get set in on the distance you think you will eventually run and are too caught up to think of anything further.

-I started running the 1600m as a freshman in high school running my first in 5.30 as a freshman and graduating high school with a 4.24 personal best.
+I started running the 1600m as a freshman in high school running my first in 5.30.
+I would graduate as a senior with a 4.25 personal best.

 The 3200m was my favorite event.

-I began with an 11.30 time my freshman year and ironically finished both my junior and senior years with a 9.46 personal best.
+I began with an 11.30 time my freshman year.
+Ironically, I finished both my junior and senior years with a 9.46 personal best.

 Running for 26.2 miles is something I never thought I would do.

 It was crazy.